charles-uno/charles-uno.github.io/_drafts/2017-02-09-obamacare-citizens-united-here-to-stay.md

 There's an undeniable appeal to such crisp, concise finality.
 It cuts straight to the heart of the issue -- no appendix, no jargon, no mandates, no thresholds.
 Its meaning is immediately clear to lawmakers and laypeople alike.

 That said, a wonkish solution would likely have been better[^5] than an outright repeal.
 Prohibition was an imperfect solution to a very real problem.
 In the early 20th century, alcoholism was widespread, leading to high levels of cirrhosis, alcoholic psychosis, and domestic violence.
 Prohibition succeeded in changing some of the destructive cultural norms surrounding alcohol.
-Until the country was shaken by the onset of the Depression, prohibition was even popular.
-More than anything else, the problem with prohibition was in its enforcement[^3], around which there was significant room for reform.
+Until the country was shaken by the onset of the Depression, it was even popular.
+More than anything else, the problem with prohibition was in its enforcement[^3], which could have been significantly reformed.

 [^5]: It's hard to say what the "correct" level of restriction is for alcohol sale and/or consumption.
 In the 1920s, we erred on the side of too much restriction -- but it's also possible to have too little.
 There are [societal costs](http://www.nytimes.com/1989/10/16/opinion/actually-prohibition-was-a-success.html) associated with alcohol, such as [10k deaths per year](https://www.cdc.gov/motorvehiclesafety/impaired_driving/impaired-drv_factsheet.html) due to drunk drivers.

 [^3]: Prohibition was laid out in the Eighteenth Amendment.
 Enforcement came a year later in the Volstead Act.
 The 0.5% alcohol threshold in the Volstead Act was unexpectedly low -- many had expected beer (and even wine) to remain legal, as had been the case in local juristictions.
 Furthermore, the "concurrent power" clause gave the federal enforcers too much responsibility without enough resources, allowing crime organizations to operate lucrative black markets.
 [Read more...](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1470475/)

 Today's politicians love to talk about their own one-sentence fixes to high-profile issues.
 Republicans want to [repeal the Affordable Care Act](https://www.tedcruz.org/l/repeal-obamacare/), and appoint justices to the Supreme Court who will [overturn Roe v Wade](http://www.cnbc.com/2016/10/19/trump-ill-appoint-supreme-court-justices-to-overturn-roe-v-wade-abortion-case.html).
 Democrats want to see a [reversal of Citizens United](http://www.politico.com/story/2016/07/hillary-clinton-citizens-united-225658) and scrap the Electoral College in favor of a national popular vote.

 In this respect, both sides are wrong.
-A complete reversal of an earlier policy is both impractical and undemocratic.
+A complete reversal of an earlier policy is impractical, undemocratic, and ultimately a waste of everyone's time.

+---

+Each is an imperfect solution to a real problem.
+Even if the solution is unpopular, there are probably parts that are popular -- for example, preexisting conditions in Obamacare.
+A clean repeal means we have to solve that old problem all over again.

+The whole point of democracy is wisdom of the crowd.
+Start with lots of different interest groups and try to kludge together something that everyone can live with.
+Sometimes that means one party writes a bill, and the other party gets its say later by reforming it.
+What *doesn't* get there is "repeal and replace."
+The Democrats passed a bill along party lines.
+The debate can never be over until the Republicans have their voices heard.
+That can mean reforming the bill (good) or repealing and replacing it (bad).
+If the Republicans repeal and replace Obamacare, what happens when Democrats retake the legislature?
+Going back and forth is good for nobody.
+Better to move toward consensus so we can be done with this conversation.

 ---